Port of Hayle: 2020s

 The first residents moved into Cannery Row, the first part of phase one development on North Quay, in autumn 2020.

 In February 2021, Devon and Cornwall Police objected to the second phase of development at North Quay, saying that it would cause an "unacceptable burden on police infrastructure".
 The police force asked that the proposals for 375 new homes, a hotel, shops and other amenities not be given planning approval until developers had agreed to pay contributions towards local infrastructure associated with the development.
 ICOMOS also objected to the proposals, saying that they would have "unacceptable impacts on the Outstanding Universal Value of the Hayle Harbour", and that the applicants had misrepresented their comments in a report they had submitted to the council.
 The planning committee voted 12 to one to defer the application, and it was passed in April 2021 after developers removed several elements of the proposal which ICOMOS had had the most concerns over.

+In February 2024, building work at North Quay halted as the developer Corinthian Homes and several connected companies went into administration.
+Although the site included working parts of Hayle harbour, the administrators confirmed that they would remain operational.
+At a town council meeting in March 2024, a consultant brought in to deliver the development said that work would re-begin on some parts of the scheme within weeks.